Investing In Dividends

 - Debt/Equity: A ratio of 50% or less is desired.

-- Debt Coverage: A ratio of 3:1 or greater.
+- Debt Coverage: A ratio of 3:1 or greater is preferred.

-- Cash Flow Per Share: Greater than the industry average.
+- Cash Flow Per Share: Equal to or greater than the industry average.

 - Subjective Factors: Include industry and company outlook; competitive advantages; management quality.